bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 to pick from, and the field operations become more efficient compared to prime fields of the same size.
-The ideal case is given by curves equipped with two distinct endomorphisms, so that it becomes possible to divide scalars into four parts, and defined over the field GF((2^127-1)^2), which offers extremely efficient arithmetic as the modulus is a Mersenne prime.
+The ideal case is given by curves equipped with two distinct endomorphisms, so that it becomes possible to divide scalars into four parts.
+We also focus on curves defined over the field GF(p^2) for the Mersenne prime p = 2^127 - 1, which offers extremely efficient arithmetic.
 Together, these improvements substantially reduce computation time compared to other proposed Diffie-Hellman key exchange and digital signature schemes.
 However, the combined availability of these features severely restricts the curves that can be used for cryptographic applications.

 As described in {{Curve4Q}}, Curve4Q is the only known elliptic curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 and has a prime order subgroup of order approximately 2^246, which provides around 128 bits of security.
-No known elliptic curve with such a decomposition has a larger prime order subgroup over this field.
+No other known elliptic curve with such a decomposition has a larger prime order subgroup over this field.
 This "uniqueness" allays concerns about selecting curves vulnerable to undisclosed attacks.

-Curve4Q also offers high flexibility to realize high-speed cryptographic schemes including Diffie-Hellman key exchange and digital signatures (e.g., see
-{{SchnorrQ}}).
-This document focuses on Diffie-Hellman key exchange.
+Curve4Q can be used to implement Diffie-Hellman key exchange, as described below.
+It is also possible to use Curve4Q as the basis for digital signature scheme (e.g., {{SchnoorQ}}).

 # Mathematical Prerequisites